PATRIOTS COMMUNITY SERVICE

 - Achieve excellence by adding to the rigorous academic and athletic programs at CUSSD (1 Tim.
 3:13)

 Requirement: All students are required to serve 20 hours of community service each academic school year.
 Because this time is to be spent in service to the community, all work should be completed without payment to the student in any form.
 Students will be allowed to complete the allotted number of hours during the school year or during the summer before that school year.
 No banking of hours for the successive years will be allowed.
-Verification of hours served will be due near the end of the second semester each school year.
 Students will receive a “P” for completed service, and an “NC” for not completed on their transcript for the year.

 Hours Approval: A master list of approved organizations for this requirement is below.
 To serve at a place on the approved list, students should contact that organization directly to set appointment times for service.
 All hours must be submitted for approval within two weeks of completion of service.
 Summer hours need to be turned in before the end of August every year.
 Hours Served Forms should be turned in to the office or to Mrs. Blake in Room 802 as hours are completed.